JRatGitHub/Heating/README.md

 # Heating

-Folgende Module beinhaltet das Heating Repository:
+Fo$this->lgende Module beinhaltet das Heating Repository:

 - __ValveControl__ ([Dokumentation](ValveControl))
 	Module to control a valve used for floorheating.